How to Use the Command 'Get-History' in PowerShell (with examples)

 Code:

-Explanation: The -Id parameter is used to specify the ID of the command you want to retrieve.
-In the example code, 2 is the ID of the desired command.
+• Get-History -Id id: The -Id parameter is used to specify the unique identifier of the command you want to retrieve.
+In this example, -Id 3 fetches the command with ID 3 from the session’s history.

 Id CommandLine